 - A comfortable big backpack with a rain cover.
 I also recommend wrapping all the clothes and sleeping bags in plastic bags before putting them in the backpack just to make sure they don’t get wet.

 You have to carry all of this including the tent and fucking five litres of water on your back during the whole time which makes the track even more difficult.
-You can pay a porter to carry it all the way up there for you, but you’re not such a pussy, are you?
+You can also pay a porter to carry it all the way up.

 In case you’ve forgotten to bring gloves and a hat you can still buy them in the little stall by the bus stop at the bottom of the volcano.
 They also have walking sticks to hire and I definitely recommend to do so!
 You really don’t want to be climbing this volcano without it.
 I had just one but the more intelligent ones in our group hired two making me really jealous later on when I was tripping over rocks walking up the slippery terrain wishing I was holding something to lean on in both of my hands.